nrxus/tag/README.md

 regressions in your Endpoint Detection and Response (EDR) agents.

-TAG is capable of generating the following types of activities: file, process, and network.
+TAG is capable of generating the following types of activities: file, fork, and network.
 Each of these is its own subcommand.
 Refer to their individual help texts for more information.

 USAGE: